SHIPPED: CRM + BASEBALL EXAMPLES

 Structured agent API

-MCP and CLI return QueryResponse with outcome, suggestions, results, and message.
+MCP and CLI return QueryResponse with outcome, delivery, suggestions, results, and message.
 Metering negotiation on crm-metering demo network.

 Query graph (simplified)

-CLI or MCP supervisor build_context invoke_specialists assemble_response
+CLI or MCP supervisor resolve / deliver invoke_specialists assemble_response

-Direction — not all shipped yet
+Direction: not all shipped yet

 Vision